eupnea-project/eupnea-utils/README.md

 # Eupnea-scipts

 Various post install scripts for eupnea, written in python.
-Run `scriptname --help` to see all available cli options.
+Run `scriptname --help` to see all available cli options for each script.

 ### Collect-logs